-He kneeled astride her and relocated his palm, this time grasping a clutch of the desperate girl’s hair and dragging her straight across Tiffany’s body to the wreckage behind the van for a formal introduction.
+He knelt astride her and relocated his palm, this time grasping a clutch of the desperate girl’s hair and dragging her straight across Tiffany’s body to the wreckage behind the van for a formal introduction.
 April resisted all the way so a couple of jabs to the forehead with the butt of his gun helped him maintain the upper hand.
-On arrival, he flung open the door and bundled her in lengthways across to the driver side where she had a clear view of Todd’s staring dead eyes.
+On arrival, he flung open the door and bundled her in length ways across to the driver side where she had a clear view of Todd’s staring dead eyes.

 “Meet my wife Katrina.
 She may not be very hospitable as she’s grieving you see”

 “We were on our way to the hospital as her contractions were pretty close together and she was practically ready to drop.
 How long is it since you had a contraction honey?”

 “I don’t think any babies are coming do you?”

 “Why are you doing this?”

 “I’d say that was clear wouldn’t you?
 An eye for an eye, tooth for a tooth.
 Isn’t that how the expression goes?”

 “It was senseless little pricks like you that are the reason I have to do this now.
 I’ve already killed your precious boyfriend and that sniveling whore back there.
 And as you can see, your friend here didn’t fare too well either.
 Each of them paid their price for one of our deaths.
 Isn’t that how retribution works?”